 Queen Of All The Tarts (Overture) (Bowie): included on the bonus disc of the Reality 2CD.

 Quicksand (Bowie): from Hunky Dory.
 A different mix has previously appeared on the rare BOWPROMO promo LP.
 Furthermore, a demo of the song appeared on the Rykodisc version and an instrumental version of this song was pressed on an Audiodisc acetate.
 'Quicksand' was used as B-side of the 1974 'Rock 'N' Roll Suicide' single (RCA LPBO 5021).
 Played in a medley with 'Life On Mars' and 'Memory Of A Free Festival' on the 1973 UK tour (on The Myth (TP House DRJ 495) single and Heaven Or Maybe Hell CD).
-Recently resurrected for the semi-accoustic set transmitted by the BBC on 08-01-97 and performed with Robert Smith of The Cure on the 50th birthday concert.
-Opener of most of the concerts of the Earthling tour and added to the set somewhere halfway on the Reality tour.
+Resurrected for the semi-acoustic set transmitted by the BBC on 08-01-97 and performed with Robert Smith of The Cure on the 50th birthday concert.
+Opener of most of the concerts of the Earthling tour and added to the set of the Reality tour on 20-02-04 in Sydney, Australia.

 Ragazzo Solo, Ragazza Sola (Bowie/Mogol): this Italian version of 'Space Oddity' (musically spoken) was released as a single (Philips 704208 BW) in Italy.
 For almost forty years, official reissues were limited to the Rare LP and on the rather obscure Italian Beat 600 CD.
 In 2009, an immensely improved and slightly longer stereo version (5'15" vs 5'05") was released on the 40th Anniversary Edition of Space Oddity.